ARCH 8003 with C or better or CIAT 8003 with C or better

 ARCH 8306 with grade B or better or CIAT 8306 with B or better

 This course will consist of lectures and associated projects intended to provide the student with a framework that will support and guide them through the beginning stage of their Bachelor of Architecture thesis project exploration.
 Emphasis will be placed on developing research and writing skills that will enhance the student's ability to define an acceptable thesis project, develop a program based on a given set of requirements, and select an appropriate project site.
-The student will complete the Schematic Design of the thesis project for review and approval by the department faculty.

 Architectural Photography is a course taught in conjunction with the Junior Year Study Abroad Program in Sorrento, Italy.
 It is designed for the novice photographer and is intended to give the students the knowledge and skills necessary to effectively document the architecture seen while traveling throughout the semester.
 The course will introduce the student to the fundamentals of digital photography and digital imaging.
 Students enrolled in the course will need a reasonably good digital camera, a laptop computer and image-editing software.